Here's who's leading Trump against. Biden Election Polls - ExBulletin

 AFP via Getty Images Key Facts

+Trump leads Biden by three points in the seven swing states (Arizona, Michigan, Wisconsin, Nevada, Georgia, North Carolina and Pennsylvania), according to a May Cook Political Report poll, all of which Biden won except Carolina North. by narrow margins in 2020

+Similarly, a May Bloomberg/Morning Consult poll found that Trump leads Biden by four points overall in battleground states; a New York Times/Siena/Philadelphia Inquirer poll conducted in April and released on May 13 found that Trump would beat Biden in five of six swing states (Pennsylvania, Arizona, Michigan, Georgia, and Nevada), except Wisconsin; and a May CBS poll found Biden trailing Trump by five points in Arizona and nine points in Florida.

-A Harvard CAPS/Harris poll in May showed Trump with a five-point lead in a head-to-head matchup, but six points when voters were given the option of not knowing/unsure, indicating that Biden has a slight advantage over undecided voters.
+A Harvard CAPS/Harris poll in May showed Trump ahead five points nationally in a head-to-head matchup, but six points when voters were given the option of not knowing/unsure, which indicates that Biden has a slight advantage among undecided voters.

 Other May polls show Trump and Biden virtually tied, including an Economist/YouGov poll that found Trump beating Biden by a single point in a five-way race, a Fox News poll that showed Trump led by one point in a head-to-head match. and a Reuters/Ipsos poll that found Trump and Biden tied, while the weekly Morning Consults poll conducted May 17-19 shows Trump leading Biden by one point, consistent with the previous week.